-Dr. Palekar: While we still don’t know how the Alzheimer’s disease process begins, it appears that damage to the brain starts a decade or more before problems show up.
+Dr. Palekar: While we still don’t know how the process begins, it appears that damage to the brain starts a decade or more before problems show up.
 During this period, while people may be free of symptoms, toxic changes are taking place in the brain.
-Abnormal deposits of proteins form amyloid plaques and tau tangles throughout the brain, causing once healthy neurons to begin working less efficiently.
+Abnormal deposits of proteins form throughout the brain, causing once-healthy neurons to begin working less efficiently.
 Over time, these neurons lose their ability to function and communicate with each other, and eventually they die.
 As Alzheimer’s progresses, the damage spreads to a nearby structure in the brain called the hippocampus, which is essential in forming memories.
 As more neurons die, affected brain regions begin to shrink.
 By the final stage of Alzheimer’s, damage is widespread, and brain tissue has shrunk significantly.

 Dr. Christodoulou: No. While infrequent, mild memory loss may be a part of aging, Alzheimer’s is not.
-That said, the greatest known risk factor is increasing age, and the majority of people with Alzheimer’s are 65 and older.
-However, up to five percent of people with the disease have early onset, which often appears in the 40s or 50s.
+Yet the greatest known risk factor is increasing age, and the majority of people with Alzheimer’s are 65 and older.
+However, up to five percent of people with the disease have early onset, which often appears in one’s 40s or 50s.

 What are the most common signs?

-Dr. Christodoulou: A typical early sign of Alzheimer’s is a loss of memory for new information that begins to disrupt daily life.
-However, different people may show different initial symptoms such as: new problems with words in speaking and writing, confusion with time or space, or withdrawing from work or social activities.
+Dr. Christodoulou: A typical early sign of Alzheimer’s is loss of memory for new information that begins to disrupt daily life.
+Examples include new problems with words in speaking and writing, confusion with time or space, or withdrawing from work or social activities.

 Is there a cure?

-Dr. Palekar: Alzheimer’s has no cure, but early detection and treatment can help.
-Medications may slow the progression of Alzheimer’s symptoms, providing patients and families with the opportunity to plan for the future.
+Dr. Palekar: No, but early detection and treatment can help.
+Medications may slow the progression of symptoms, providing patients and families with the opportunity to plan for the future.
 There are also programs that can support caregivers to help reduce their burden and stress.